tomichj/influx/README.md

 gem 'influx'
 ```

-Run the installer and then install the migrations:
+Run the influx installer and then the influx migrations:

     % rails generate influx:install
     % rails influx:install:migrations